darcamo/gdb_armadillo_helpers/README.md

 **Note**: The pretty printers are affected by gdb's native configuration for arrays, such as `set print array on/off` and `set print elements SOME_NUMBER`.

+## XMethods

+XMethods are a feature of GDB python API that allow the re-implementation of C++ methods in Python in order for GDB to use.
+These C++ methods might not be available due to be inlined, optimized out, or simply because there is no inferior in gdb (you are debugging from a core file).

+The currently implemented xmethods are:
+- min
+- max
+- size
+- empty